GRAPHENE MANUFACTURING PROCESS & TECHNOLOGY

 First Graphene’s own proprietary process for producing graphene from graphite is based on electrochemical exfoliation.
 It works on the principle of applying a voltage which drives certain ions to intercalate (become inserted) into the carbon layers.
 The resulting expansion pushes the layers apart.

-This high-yield exfoliation process enables graphite-to-graphene conversion rates of above 95%, which gives First Graphene a significant operating cost advantage over other graphene manufacturing companies.
+This high-yield exfoliation process enables graphite-to-graphene conversion rates of above 95%, which gives First Graphene a significant operating cost advantage over other graphene suppliers.

 First Graphene is at the cutting edge of graphene and 2D-related material developments.
 Its collaborative arrangements with universities and other partners combine the best expertise to develop new applications, open downstream markets and fulfil graphene’s commercial potential.
 The company’s innovative approach makes it highly responsive to the needs of customers worldwide.